weaveworks/policy-agent/docs/policy_set.md

 This is an optional resource.
 It is used to select group of policies to work in specific modes.

+In each mode, The agent will list all the PolicySets of this mode and check which policies match any of those policy sets, Then validate the resources against them.

+> Note: [Tenant Policies](./policy.md#tenant-policy) is always active in the [Admission](./README.md#admission) mode, event if it is not selected in the `admission` policy sets

 **Example**
 ```yaml
 apiVersion: pac.weave.works/v2beta2